EnderBaggins/Aperture_plotting/README.md

 - `particle_plot`: Makes a histogram plot of the particle data. allows for species, x_key, and y_key to be specified.
 Only accessible with add_particle_plot, as add_plot gets confusing with the extra arguments.

+- `spectrum_plot`: Makes a spectrum plot of the particle data. allows for species and logscale to be specified.
+Only accessible with add_spectrum, as add_plot gets confusing with the extra arguments.

 - Other plotting functions to be added

 ### Other functions